Four years since report on encroachments in Attappady

 Though it has been four years since the High Power Committee headed by the Chief Secretary found that 85.21 acres of tribal land was encroached upon at Attappady and sold to windmill companies, action has not been initiated either against the officials who had helped in fabricating the documents or those companies that are still in possession of the land.
 In fact, power from these units is flowing to the grid of the Kerala State Electricity Board at Attappady.

-The Minister had stated in the Assembly that the report of the Integrated Tribal Development (ITDP) Project Officer of Attappady revealed that 100 acres of tribal land and 50 acres of forest land was encroached upon by the windmill companies.
-The then District Collector K.V.
+The Minister had stated that the report of the Integrated Tribal Development (ITDP) Project Officer of Attappady revealed that 100 acres of tribal land and 50 acres of forest land was encroached upon by the windmill companies.
+The then Collector K.V.
 Mohankumar also sent a report to the government stating that there were widespread encroachment.
-He suggested a comprehensive inquiry.Agitations staged
+He suggested a comprehensive inquiryby the Revenue, Registration and Forest Departments to bring out the fraud.

 It had been nearly three years since the UDF came to power, but they seemed to have forgotten about the tribal-land issue in Attappady, said M. Sukumaran, convener, Attappady Samrakshana Samithy.